 The good news is that many of the new parties are seeking funds from the public.
 This has, for instance, enabled the Beit Al-Watani (National Home) Party and the Emtidad (Extension) Movement to set up their headquarters in Baghdad and in the southern Dhiqar province, respectively.
-Three other parties made up of activists associated with the protests that have registered are the October 25 Movement (OTM), Harakat Al-Waei (Awareness Movement), and the Marhala (Next Phase), which is made up of activists associated with Prime Minister Al-Kadhimi.
+Three other parties made up of activists associated with the protests that have registered are the October 25 Movement (OTM), Harakat Al-Waei (Awareness Movement), and the Marhala (Next Phase).
+Though seen as a vehicle for protest, Marhala also has activists associated with Prime Minister Al-Kadhimi.

 A total of 249 parties are registered for the forthcoming elections.
 It appears that some of the older parties (referred to as “establishment parties”) are seeking to register new parties and put forward younger candidates to add to their popularity.
 This is in response to one significant change the new law has affected – single candidates competing in smaller constituencies.
 Now, since voters will know the candidates personally and are also anxious to see a reformed system, younger candidates affiliated with new groups will likely be more appealing to voters.